Skip to main content

 This is powerful because it proves you know the area deeply.
 It's also the kind of content people save and share - which is free distribution.

-Example that works: A 2-minute video walking through a neighborhood, pointing out the coffee shop that roasts their own beans, the park where parents gather on Saturday mornings, the elementary school that just won a STEM award.
-This isn't selling a house - it's selling a lifestyle.
+Example that works: A 2-minute video walking through a neighborhood, pointing out the coffee shop that roasts its own beans, the park where parents gather on Saturday mornings, the elementary school that just won a STEM award.
+You are selling the lifestyle, and the house comes with it.

 Listings and Wins (15% of your content)